 - Personnel or a volunteer at a public or private child-care facility that provides services for the child or at a public or private residential institution or facility where the child resides.

-If you suspect that your child is being abused, you should report it immediately.
-This is not always easy because sometimes although people know that the other parent is not a great parent, they don’t initially know that it has risen to a level of abuse or neglect.
+Do you suspect that your child is being abused?
+Report it immediately.
+This is not always easy because sometimes, although people know that the other parent is not a great parent, they don’t initially know that it has risen to a level of abuse or neglect.
 Since delaying reporting the abuse could have negative impacts on your child, you should not waste any time reporting suspected abuse or neglect.

 A child who has been abused or neglected may experience a range of problems, such as relationship difficulties, lack of trust of adults, emotional outbursts (or retreat), low performance at school, depression, anxiety, and anger.
 Children are the future and children are helpless.
 This is why Texas punishes people that abuse children.
 A person may be held both criminally liable and serve jail time or civilly liable and have to pay damages for abuse to the child or child neglect.